Lack of control over alcohol, due to anger/stress and underlying anxiety.

 I never thought that this was possible.

 I used to hate getting up in the morning I couldn’t enjoy life, but now it’s a totally different thing and I will never go back to drinking like that again.
 The thought of getting drunk now makes me feel sick.
 A few months ago that was all I could think of and I would look forward to the next time I could get drunk.
 But now I feel different, the way I am has changed, the way I think and feel has changed.
-All these changes that were pointed out to me over the weeks and I applied, have changed the way I am.

 I can't thank Edward enough.
 Not only did he stop me from getting into a dark hole with alcohol that might have meant losing what I had, but he helped rebuild my family by helping me change the things that needed attention.